Last Updated: June 2025 | Reviewed by Abbie Jacobs

 - Professional Disclosure: Reporting of any disciplinary actions or criminal charges

-Massachusetts offers competitive compensation for certified nurse midwives, reflecting the state’s high cost of living and strong demand for midwifery services.
-According to the U.S. Bureau of Labor Statistics, CNMs in Massachusetts earn substantially above the national average.
+Massachusetts offers highly competitive compensation for certified nurse midwives, reflecting the state’s high cost of living, progressive healthcare policies, and strong demand for midwifery services.
+According to the U.S. Bureau of Labor Statistics (BLS) data from May 2024, the average annual wage for nurse-midwives in Massachusetts is $165,820, significantly above the national average.
+Below is a detailed breakdown of salary data across the state and in key metropolitan areas.

 Factors Influencing Compensation